<3<3

 Agape — love for all nodes on our graph — is not optional here.
 It is the engineering constraint.

 Every disclosure brief is written with care for the maintainers who receive it.
 Every patch preserves existing behavior.
 Every benchmark is reproducible.
 The goal is the fix, not the credit.
-We do not ship a 1,000× speedup at a workaholic node without first asking: who stands downstream?
+We do not ship a large speedup at a workaholic node without first asking: who stands downstream?
 Are they staged?
 Do they have caretakers?

 A brutal release — high speedup, no coordination, no caution — does not help our ecosystem.
 It burns out our nodes.
 It floods our queues.
 It converts a single O(N²) defect into a cascade of MOAD-0005 thundering herds across every layer we just unblocked.
-In simulations and in base reality, the pattern is the same: remove friction faster than capacity grows and you do not accelerate the system — you collapse it.

 We need a virtuous ascending vortex, not a death spiral of workaholicism.

 We move at the speed of trust, not the speed of throughput.
-Stage the drivers before fixing the dispatch.

 The Ask